afkrause/libretracker/README.md

 ### 3. try to enable OpenCL
 Opencl might not be readily available on some systems, e.g. the Raspberry Pi.
 Therefore, it is deactivated by default.
-To enable OpenCL acceleration, either set the OpenCL option using cmake or define the macro USE_OPENCL using your favourite C++ IDE.
+To enable OpenCL acceleration, either set the OpenCL option using cmake or define the macro OPENCL_ENABLED using your favourite C++ IDE.

 ```console
 rm CMakeCache.txt